albertoscala/golang/README.md

 # golang
-### Collections of exercises to learn and become fluent in Go programming language from the WASA (Web and Software architecture) courses
+### Collections of exercises to learn and become fluent in Go programming language taken from the WASA (Web and Software architecture) courses

 ## Exercises part 1